ChristianLowe/Grognaks-Mod-Manager/readme.txt

   Unzip the files from this archive anywhere.

+  Mac/Linux:
+    Open a terminal.
+    Type "chmod +x " with the space.
+    Type the path to main.py (or drag it onto the terminal).
+    Hit enter.

   On the first run, you may be prompted to locate your FTL resources.
 Specifically "data.dat" in the "resources" directory under your FTL install (Mac users can select FTL.app).